IIIF/api/source/api/auth/0.9/index.md

 ### 1.2.
 Authentication for Content Resources

 Content Resources, such as images, are generally secondary resources embedded in a web page or application.
 In the case of web pages, images might be included via the HTML `img` tag, and retrieved via additional HTTP requests by the browser.
-When a user is not authorised to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
+When a user is not authorized to load a web page, the server can redirect the user to another page and offer the opportunity to authenticate.
 This redirection is not possible for embedded Content Resources, and the user is simply presented with a broken image icon.
 If the image is access controlled, the browser must avoid broken images by sending a cookie that the server can accept as a credential that grants access to the image.
 The specification describes the process by which the user acquires this cookie.

 ### 1.3.
 Authentication for Description Resources